DN-1111/projects/energy-carbon-optimization-dashboard/README.md

 This project demonstrates how data analytics can be used to understand enterprise energy consumption patterns and support sustainability initiatives.

-By combining Python for data preparation, SQL for analytical querying, and Tableau for visualization, the project transforms raw operational data into actionable insights.
+By combining Python for data preparation, SQL for analytical querying and Tableau for visualization, the project transforms raw operational data into actionable insights.

 The dashboard helps identify high-consumption buildings, understand peak demand behavior, and evaluate the potential impact of renewable energy adoption.
 These insights can support organizations in improving energy efficiency and progressing toward carbon reduction goals.